Dissipative solutions to randomly forced 3D Euler equations: Construction of the new Reynolds stress and pressure

 \subsection{Estimates on the Reynolds stress}

 We denote $D_{t,q+1} := \partial_t +u\qq \cdot \nabla$.
-Our main proposition on the Reynolds stress is the following: morally speaking, taking either a space derivative or and advective derivative of the new Reynolds stress $R\qq$ ``costs'' a factor $\lambda\qq$.
+Our main proposition on the Reynolds stress is the following: morally speaking, taking either a space derivative or an advective derivative of the new Reynolds stress $R\qq$ ``costs'' a factor $\lambda\qq$.

 \begin{prop} There exists $ b_0:=b_0(\alpha)>1$ such that, for any $b\in (1,b_0)$, there are parameters $\gamma:=(b-1)^2$, $a_0>1$ and $n_0,h_0\in \N$ sufficiently large with the following property.
 For every $a>a_0$, $t\le \mathfrak{t}$, and $N\le n_0+3$ the following estimates hold: